MBTA Commuter Rail

 Trains originate at two major terminals in Boston – South Station and North Station.
 The only connection between the two halves of the system is the non-revenue Grand Junction Branch.
 The North–South Rail Link is a proposed tunnel between North Station and South Station to allow through-running service.
+Passengers currently connect between the stations using MBTA subway service.

 Service

 Lines

 The system consists of twelve lines – four of which have branches – radiating from downtown Boston.
 Eight "southside" lines terminate at South Station, with four (Framingham/Worcester, Needham, Franklin/Foxboro, and Providence/Stoughton) also running through Back Bay station.
 Four "northside" lines terminate at North Station.
 The lines vary in length from the 9.2 mile Fairmount Line to the 62.9 mile Providence/Stoughton Line, with typical lengths in the 25-40 mile range.
 The system has 429 mi of revenue trackage and covers roughly the eastern third of Massachusetts plus central Rhode Island.